Howland and Baker Islands: EEZ history

 The 1976 Magnuson–Stevens Fishery Conservation and Management Act provided for the U.S. EEZs, which were further established by the Presidential Proclamation of 1983.
 The Treaty of Tarawa, signed in September 1979, came into force in September 1983, and created the international boundary of the EEZ between Baker Island and McKean Island.
 Article 4 specifically states, "The two Governments recognize the interest of their peoples in close cooperation for their mutual benefit in economic development relating to fisheries off their coasts."
 Since 2008, the Kiribati side of this boundary has been a marine protected area, the Phoenix Islands Protected Area.

 Land area and territorial claim

 The islands combined are 855 acre of strict nature reserve.
 Howland and Baker are separated by 37 nmi.
-Were Howland and Baker separate EEZs, the 200 nautical mile EEZ radius for either of the two islands would overlap with 80% of the EEZ for the other island.
+Were Howland and Baker separate EEZs, the 200 nmi EEZ radius for either of the two islands would overlap with 80% of the EEZ for the other island.
 As a combined area, this EEZ is 4% of the total U.S. coastline (425,000 km^{2} out of 11,300,000 km^{2}), larger than that of South Korea or Cuba.

 The Pacific Remote Islands Marine National Monument extends out 50 nmi from each island.

 As per the 2009 presidential proclamation, the National Wildlife Refuge extends out 12 nmi from each island.